 Thurn & Taxis called the number on the sign right away

-from a nearby cafe (mobil phones did not exit yet).
+from the opposite cafe (mobile phones did not exit yet).

 Hanging up the phone he told the young student: